 The Administrative Regulations on Publication, promulgated by the State Council and most recently amended in February 6, 2016, apply to publication activities, i.e., the publishing, printing, copying, importation or distribution of publications, including books, newspapers, periodicals, audio and video products and electronic publications, each of which requires approval from the relevant publication administrative authorities.
-According to the Administrative Regulations on Publication, any entity engaging in the activities of publishing, printing, copying, importation or distribution of publications, shall obtain relevant permits of publishing, printing, copying, importation or distribution of publications.
-In addition, according to the effective Foreign-Investment Industrial Guidance Catalog, foreign investors are prohibited from engaging in the publishing business.
+According to the Administrative Regulations on Publication, any entity engaging in the activities of publishing, printing, copying, importation or distribution of publications.
+In addition, according to the effective "negative list", foreign investors are prohibited from engaging in the publishing business.
 Therefore, our subsidiaries and Consolidated Affiliated Entities are not permitted to engage in publishing business under these regulations.
-We have been cooperating with qualified PRC publishing companies to publish our self-developed teaching materials and other content.
+We have been cooperating with qualified PRC publishing companies to publish our self-developed books, to comply with the Administrative Regulations on Publication.